Which Service should I go to?

 9.00am in Church

 Our principal service is a blend of old and new in terms of the musical style.
 We have great organists who play before and after the service to prepare us for worship and send us out into the world, and who lead us in rousing hymns and some sung parts of our prayers.
 We're also lead by a praise band - who lead us in contemporary song near the beginning of our worship and in our singing during communion.
 The choir offers an anthem as part of the worship as we offer ourselves to God before communion and as we begin to come up to receive the bread and wine.
 Once a month or so the dance choir offers a piece of dance.
 The words we use are in a printed bulletin and all our hymns and song words are on a screen.
 Please stay for coffee and snacks in the Atrium after the service (cookies and lemonade in the summer).

 'New Chapel' - 11:00am in Church

-Our contemporary service begins with several songs lead by our band.
+Our contemporary service begins with worship led by our band.
 Then the speaker for the morning gives a talk - always from a passage in the Bible, helping us understand what the Bible means and how it applies to our lives day to day.
-This is followed by some prayers lead by a member of the church and ending in a common prayer of confession - a way of acknowledging to God that all of us are in need of his forgiveness and help.
+This is followed by some prayers led by a member of the church and ending in a common prayer of confession - a way of acknowledging to God that all of us are in need of his forgiveness and help.
 There's a chance to greet one another at this point in the service and perhaps some announcements.
 The band play another song to prepare us for communion, and we pass round an offering basket (feel invited, not obliged).
-The communion liturgy is less formal than at 9am, and the band continue to lead us in sung worship as we receive bread and wine, or come for a prayer of blessing - or just remain where we are if we don't want to come forward.
-There's lunch after New Chapel from September to May.
+The communion liturgy is less formal than at 9am, and the band continue to lead us in sung worship as we receive bread (no wine during Covid), or come for a prayer of blessing - or just remain where we are if we don't want to come forward.